isomerpages/imda-codesg/pages/code-for-fun/code-for-fun-secondary.md

     </tr>
     <tr>
       <th colspan="1">Final Project</th>
-      <td colspan="3">To make learning fun and relevant, students will have interactive challenges, fun mini-projects such as security box and servo lock leading up to the final project where students will be posed a real-world problem statement and they will need to work together to build a sustainability and accessibility enhancement prototype such as Smart Home/School Improvement Gadget.</td>
+      <td colspan="3">To make learning fun and relevant, students will have interactive challenges and fun mini-projects such as building a steady hands buzzer wire game, servo lock game or wheel of fortune game before embarking on the final project where students will be posed a real-world problem statement and  will need to work together to build a automated carnival game fun themed prototype which they can use for their VIA or school open house exhibits.</td>
   </tr>
 </table>